sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 	- __Asp (Aspartic Acid, D, negative charge)__
 	- __Glu (Glutamic Acid, E, negative charge)__
 	- __His (Histidine, H, positive charge)__
----
-- (Round One) Refine:
+### Steps
+- Round One: Manual optimization
+	- Protein Prep Wizard --> Refine tab
  	- select Label pKas
 	- Run Interactive Optimizer (new window opens)
    		- Select Label pKas, use PROPKA 3.0
      		- click Analyze Network
   		- click on the first species and click through possible states using the "<" ">" buttons.
 Repeat for every species in the list and optimize each charge state.
 Navigate to the next species using the up and down arrow keys.
 - Label this structure with "preprocessed_noCaps" in the sidebar and export PDB from Maestro.
 Use MobaXTerm to download from remote filesystem to local computer, then scp using the dtn and add it to Savio filesystem.

-- (Round Two) Add internal water molecules to stabilize the charged residues in the protein
+- Round Two: Dowse (Add internal water molecules to stabilize the charged residues in the protein)
 	- Dowser is built into the Savio bash, so just call `dowser filename.pdb`
  	- Confirm that dowser completes correctly, does not crash
   	- scp dowserwat.pdb onto local filesystem, then upload to remote using MobaXTerm